kecman/view/PLAN.md

 ## v0.0.6

-- [UI/UX] Hold shift to overwrite and otherwise append?
+- [Refactor] Separate Render_Info from Display_Info
 - Implement brute force search of closest point to ray cast and show the coordinates of it
   - Implement a button placing the orbit at the closest point
 - [Rendering] Render normals using geometry shader, use n to toggle normals on/off
 - [Rendering] Add transparency option
 - [Rendering] Add surface with edges option
+- [UI/UX] Support loading wkt file format to load Polygons in a reasonable way
 - [UI/UX] Mode line (bar along bottom) showing hovered mesh stats
 - [UI/UX] Fix camera panning
 - [UI/UX] Implement wild cards for file loading